Some coefficients of rank 2 cluster scattering diagrams: Introduction

 In this paper, we focus on the cluster scattering diagrams of rank 2.
 In this case, the theta basis can be established by another combinatorial framework called the {\em greedy basis}, which was introduced by \cite{LLZ14}.
 In \cite{CGMMRSW17}, they showed that these two bases coincide with each other.
 Recently, in \cite{BLM25}, they obtained a combinatorial formula for the walls based on this correspondence, and they introduced a new combinatorial framework called tight grading.

 There are another construction of rank 2 cluster scattering diagram independent of the property of theta basis.
 The construction of cluster scattering diagrams are closely related to a dilogarithm identity \cite{Nak23}.
-By using this method, we may obtain some properties for walls \cite{Aka23}.
+By using this method, we may obtain some properties for walls \cite{Aka25}.

-The purpose of this paper is to translate the results in \cite{Aka23} written by a dilogarithm identity into another notations by formal power series.
-Based on it, we show some conjectures given by \cite{ERS24}.
+The purpose of this paper is to translate the results in \cite{Aka25} written by a dilogarithm identity into another notations by formal power series.
+Based on it, we show some conjectures given by \cite{ERS24}. \begin{rem} After submitting this paper, most conjectures in \cite{ERS24} are solved in \cite{BLMMR25} by using the quive moduli and tight gradings.
+Although their results cover the ones in this paper, their method is different. \end{rem}